tapadar13/dev-overflow/README.md

   - [x] Users can post questions with support for markdown code rendering, complete code blocks, and tagging functionality.
   - [x] A comprehensive answering system with a complete markdown editor and code block support.
   - [x] Users can upvote/downvote questions and answers, promoting community-driven engagement.
-  - [x] Paginated answers with a robust validation system for data integrity.

 - **Global Search System**